GregTrevellick/VsixItemTemplateSqlScriptSchema/Src/VsmpReadMe.md

 <!--VSMM readme start-->

-A Visual Studio IDE item template for creating / altering SQL Server stored schemas.
+A Visual Studio IDE item template for creating a SQL Server database schema.

 After installing this extension a new template will appear in the 'Add New Item' dialog: